Rozagul571/ChatProject/README.md

 Persistent Storage: Messages are saved in the database with timestamps and user information.
 Responsive Design: The UI is optimized for both desktop and mobile devices.
 User Identification: Users set a username before chatting, stored locally for convenience.
-Connection Status: A status indicator shows WebSocket connection state.
-Error Handling: Robust logging and error handling for WebSocket operations.
+Connection Status: A status indicator shows WebSocket connection state Error Handling: Robust logging and error handling for WebSocket operations.

 Tech Stack